rauf-asad/shell-files/README.md

 # Shell Files
-This repo includes the files that I use to configure my shell.
+This repo contains the files that I use to configure my shell.

 I currently use bash as my default shell